 You will be given your own personal "PIN number" at your orientation or shortly thereafter.
 You will use this "PIN number" to sign in and sign out at the touch screen computers.
 It is important that you sign in and sign out every time you come in to volunteer.
 Areas where you have expressed an interest in helping will show on the computer screen.
-Press the area you will be assisting in that day.
-A touch computer screen is located on 1st floor Administration building, 4th Floor Adams building, and 1st floor Acacia Creek building.
+Touch the area you will be assisting on that day.
+Touch screen computers are located in the Library on 1st floor of the Administration building, lunch room in the cafeteria, as well as Grider.
 It is very important that your hours are recorded either using the computer or by filling out appropriate paperwork.